carlosp420/nymphalidae_diversification/MS.md

 analysis is better suited.
 BiSSE was designed to test whether a binary character state has had any effect on increased diversification rate for a clade [@maddison2007].
-We used our compiled data of hostplant use to produce binary datasets for the characters “feeding on the plant family Solanaceae or Apocynaceae” (supp. mat.
+We used our compiled data of hostplant use to produce binary datasets for the characters "feeding on the plant family Solanaceae or Apocynaceae" (supp. mat.
 09) which are the main hostplants of the diverse Ithomiini butterflies and closest relatives [@willmott2006] and Danaini (Apocynaceae).
 We analyzed the data using BiSSE employing the Markov Chain Monte Carlo algorithm on the maximum clade credibility tree, taking into account